kensanni/Automate-Drupal-deployment/readme.md

         ```
     4. Enable the `ctools` module by selecting the `Chaos tools` options under the `CHAOS TOOL SUITE` section and save the configuration

-    5. Enable the `views` modules by selecting the `Views` options under `VIEWS` section and save the configuration.
+    5. Enable the `views` modules by selecting all the `Views` options under `VIEWS` section and save the configuration.

     6. Click on this [`Drupal view`](https://docs.civicrm.org/sysadmin/en/latest/integration/drupal/views/) to complete the setup.

-8. Backup the database and upload backup data to amazon S3 storage.
+8. Backup the database and upload backup data to Amazon S3 storage.
 Follow the steps below to do that

     1. SSH into the database instance
         ```